Hierarchy Takeover via NTLM Coercion and Relay to MSSQL

 This post is part of a series on SCCM exploitation.
 If you haven’t yet, don’t miss SCCM Range Deployment — it’s like setting up your own SCCM sandbox, minus the sand in your underwear.

-At the end of this post, you will know how to coerce a SCCM Primary Site Server into authenticating against you, and relay that authentication back to the Server Site Database.
-What for you might ask?
+What for, you might ask?
 To make an arbitrary domain account a member of the SMS Admins group, which, granted the right permissions at the database level, will give you remote command execution as SYSTEM on the entire SCCM fleet.

 This post would not have been possible without the amazing work of several individuals.
 First, subat0mik repo which is a centralised place for SCCM related topics.
 You might want to bookmark that kids, that’s my compass as far as SCCM goes.
 We also have good resources put together by the guys at SpecterOps like SCCM Hierarchy Take Over.
 The HackerRecipe also covers the fundamentals here.
 Additionally, don’t miss out on the BlackHat 2023 presentation by BlackMills security team.